 Air fryers are a great no-fuss appliance to have on hand in your kitchen if you want to roast vegetables or cook simple meat dishes quickly.

-However, they aren't exactly ideal appliances for those who have larger families and for people who like to meal prep in large batches, as there's a limited amount of space inside many air fryer baskets.
+However, they aren't exactly ideal appliances for larger families and for people who like to meal prep in large batches, as there's a limited amount of space inside many air fryer baskets.

 Also, it's good to note that you won't get the same exact results a deep fryer provides.
 "You might be able to recreate the same crunchy texture from your favorite fried chicken dish, but you may not get quite the same rich flavor without the added fat from the oil," Poon says.